 5. Submit Your Story with a Photo

-Articles should be submitted to the appropriate section editor.
-If you’re not sure which section your article belongs in, email it to firstname.lastname@example.org and we’ll make sure it ends up in the right hands.
+Articles should be sent to email@example.com.
 Don’t forget to include an original photo!
 We recommend using Pixabay, a free stock photo website, if you are unable to take a photo yourself.
 If you use Pixabay, please send us the link the page is hosted on.
 Do make sure to follow our Copyright Policy when submitting a photo.

 6. Get Feedback and Edits

 Depending on the level of editing, editors may send feedback and edits for you to work on.
 The faster you respond to these, the faster we can get your story published.
 If edits are minor enough, your story will get published without needing you to respond to them.
 If edits are more serious, our team will work with you to complete the story.
 If you’re writing for a class, make sure that you send the final published story to the professor.
 Many students also copy their professor on the email when they submit their story to us.